Milford Sound is one of New Zealand’s most popular areas for tourists.

 The Internet is provided for free with our Mountain View Chalet and for us, it worked fast enough.
 It’s worth noting that it’s provided by satellite, as opposed to hard-wired like city wifi, so in bad weather or busy seasons, it can be pretty slow.

 The underfloor heating was a nice touch considering our booking coincided with the start of winter.
-There wasn’t quite snow on the mountains when we visited, but it was certainly on the way.
+There wasn’t quite snow on the mountains when we visited, but it was certainly on the way

 Other Accommodation Options

-Milford Sound Lodge might be the only option within Milford Sound, but the Mountain View Chalets aren’t the only accommodation available.
 We stayed in our Mountain View Chalet for our whole stay, so while we didn’t experience the other options, I’ve still included a small rundown of what they include.

 River View Chalet

-These are a step up from the room we had and offer a better view of the river – although ours wasn’t bad!
 They offer the same amenities and inclusions but a little more privacy due to having fewer neighbours and being a little further away from the main camp.

 2 Bedroom Luxury Garden Chalet

-The most luxurious of all the accommodations, the Garden Chalet’s sleep up to 4 people and are completely private to the rest of the camp.
-They’re fully equipped with their own kitchen as well as a larger garden.
+The most luxurious of all the accommodations, the Garden Chalet’s sleep up to 4 people and is completely private to the rest of the camp.

 Rainforest Camping + Backpacker Dorms